full degree, Biology minor, Kinesiology Minor (with BA, BSc, BGS)

 Combine your Bachelor of Kinesiology degree with a minor in Biology especially tailored for Kinesiology students.
-Visit the Academic Calendar to see the course requirements for Bachelor of Kinesiology students pursing a Biology minor.
+Visit the Academic Calendar to see the course requirements for Bachelor of Kinesiology students pursuing a Biology minor.

 A growing awareness of the benefits of exercise combined with the aging of the population is opening up opportunities in the health and fitness industry.

 Grads with a Bachelor of Kinesiology may work in a variety of roles as health professionals to help people improve their health and wellbeing.
 Some find employment as recreation consultants, sport and fitness analysts, fitness consultants, teachers, and athletic training and therapy practitioners.

 Many grads pursue advanced degrees to become occupational therapists, physiotherapists, massage therapists, or doctors in hospitals, clinics, long-term care facilities, and private settings.

 Below is a sample of careers currently held by graduates of the Kinesiology program at UFV:

 The First Nations Health Authority promote opportunities for young, passionate, and educated B.C.
 First Nations and Aborignial youth.
 Check out their health careers guidebook for info about specific health careers.

 View the Bachelor of Kinesiology entrance requirements on the UFV Academic Calendar.